 Make Sure Your Cover Letters and Messages Are Well-Written

-It’s incredibly important that your first communication with a potential client is well-written.
-When you reach out to a company or editor about a freelance writing opportunity (whether that’s through a letter of introduction, a cover letter with a job application or a LinkedIn message), it’s that client’s first introduction to your skills and abilities as a writer.
+It’s incredibly important that your first communication with a potential client is well written.
+When you reach out to a company or editor about freelance writing jobs (whether that’s through a letter of introduction, a cover letter with a job application, or a LinkedIn message), it’s that client’s first introduction to your skills and abilities as a writer.

 Before you send any correspondence to a potential client, make sure it’s an accurate representation of who you are as a writer.
 If you’re known for injecting humor into your writing, make sure that comes across in your first message.
 If you’re applying for a copywriting job, make sure you’re using persuasive writing in your letter of intent (LOI)—and selling yourself!

 And no matter what kind of opportunity you’re applying for, make sure to proofread and edit your correspondence at least twice before sending it to a potential client.